CESNET/Netopeer-GUI/README.md

 NetopeerGUI is developed as [Symfony2 app](http://symfony.com).

+**Important: This is new version using Libnetconf2 and NetopeerGUID**.
+It might contain some new bugs, especially in UI, but we are trying to improve all the stuff.
+You can use older version [v1.0](https://github.com/CESNET/Netopeer-GUI/tree/v1.0.0), which is working with Libnetconf1 and mod_netconf, if you need.

 ## NetopeerGUI demo installation - using Vagrant on CentOS7

 If you do not have a vagrant box for CentOS7 box yet, use: